Pavel-Hrdina/Zettlkasten/Journal/2024-Apr-07 - Daily Stoic Reflection.md

 2. **What is worrying me?**
 	- That I am not good enough.
 3. **How can I decatastrophize today's problems?**
-	- No matter how much you will doubt your self, it won't make it better, so intead, find steangh in being the onlly one who belives in you.
+	- No matter how much you will doubt your self, it won't make it better, so instead, find straight in being the only one who believes in you.
 4. **What is within my control and what is not**
-	- My [[Control Over Judgment|Judgment]] is under my controll, how I react is under my controll, how much energy I give to things is under my controll.
+	- My [[Control Over Judgment|Judgment]] is under my control, how I react is under my control, how much energy I give to things is under my control.

 ### Evening